makerdao/lockstake/lockstake-overview.md

 Implementation - **TODO**

 ## General Notes
-* In many of the modules, such as the splitter and the flappers, NGT can replace DAI.
+* In many of the modules, such as the splitter and the flappers, NST can replace DAI.
 This will usually require a deployment of the contract with NstJoin as a replacement of the DaiJoin address.
 * The SLE assumes that the ESM threshold is set large enough prior to its deployment, so Emergency Shutdown can never be called.